 What is Cubital Tunnel Syndrome?

-Cubital tunnel syndrome is a pinched nerve at the elbow and occurs when your “funny-bone nerve”, known as the ulnar nerve, is compressed on the medial (inside) portion of the elbow.
+Cubital tunnel syndrome is a pinched nerve at the elbow that occurs when your “funny-bone nerve,” known as the ulnar nerve, is compressed on the medial (inside) portion of the elbow.
 This is the second most common peripheral nerve entrapment syndrome.

-Similar in concept to carpal tunnel, cubital tunnel is typically caused by chronic pressure or stretch being placed on the nerve.
-This can be positional, leaning on the inside of the elbow, bending the elbow for long periods such as when on the phone.
+Similar in concept to carpal tunnel syndrome, cubital tunnel syndrome is typically caused by chronic pressure or stretch on the nerve.
+This can be positional--leaning on the inside of the elbow or bending the elbow for long periods such as when on the phone.
 Therefore, people who must bend their elbows for extended periods or who have other conditions like golfer’s elbow or carpal tunnel syndrome are more likely to get cubital tunnel syndrome.

 How is Cubital Tunnel Syndrome Diagnosed?

 Cubital tunnel syndrome is diagnosed using the following:

 - A detailed history, that includes symptoms, medical conditions, activities and prior injuries